glugmvit/glugmvit.github.io/_posts/2019-10-07-hacktoberfest-19.md

 The event kicked off at 10:00 am in the beautiful workspace of CoffeeBeans, HSR Layout.
 The place bustled with lots of college students and professionals.
 Everyone was brimming with enthusiasm and were ready to dive into open source.

-There were mentors and guides from Mozilla community assisting the participants throughout the event.
-From newbies to experts, everyone learned and explored new ideas.
-There were tech talks given by students.
-There were discussions on open source, Mozilla's open design and DeepSpeech.
+There were mentors and guides from the Mozilla community assisting the participants throughout the event.
+The attendees, both beginners to open-source veterans alike, explored various Mozilla projects on GitHub anf contributed to them, guided by Mozillians.
+There were talks about Mozilla mission, Open Source, Open Design, Deep Speech, Common Voice, Rust, Bug Hunting and Add-ons.
+Akshay and Jyotsna enlightened people with the projects by Mozilla and motivated them with their words.

 Overall, it was an interesting event.
 As much as people learned, they also enjoyed brainstorming ideas over tea and pizza.